kubernetes/website/content/en/docs/reference/access-authn-authz/validating-admission-policy.md

 {{% code language="yaml" file="validatingadmissionpolicy/replicalimit-param-prod.yaml" %}}

-For each admission request, CEL expressions will be evaluated for each (policy, binding, param) combination that match the request.
-For a request to be admitted it must pass ALL evaluations.
+For each admission request, the API server evaluates CEL expressions of each (policy, binding, param) combination that match the request.
+For a request to be admitted it must pass **all** evaluations.

 If multiple bindings match the request, the policy will be evaluated for each, and they must all pass evaluation for the policy to be considered passed.